Team: 3 UX / UI Designers

 I worked with my team to sketch out a research plan for interviews as well as write a survey for pet owners and those interested in pets.
 Most of our respondents adopted from a shelter and cared about an organization's mission and how they used their funds.
 They also wanted to feel connected to the mission.

-Understandably, frustrations from ‘competitor’ organizations were largely around wondering where their money went and wanting more information about the animals at the shelter.
+Understandably, frustrations from non-profit shelters were largely around wondering where their money went and wanting more information about animal care.

 Key learning: Trust and connection were central to the user.

 We also did a deep dive into the site's information architecture to evaluate its content and where users might run into problems.
 Due to limited staffing, the shelter outsourced its pet information and donation processes, so users were sent to another tab on a third-party site to complete their tasks.
 In addition to the (joyful!) experimentation with typefaces, there was a lot of information about a rescue center in Alabama.
+At first, it was unclear what the relationship was between the rescue center in Alabama and the one in Chicago.
 With a little more research, I learned the shelter was the first of its kind - rescuing animals from overcrowded shelters in Alabama and taking them to the Midwest where there is greater demand for adoption.
 It was especially important for us to highlight their incredible mission so users can also be impressed and inspired to support them.

 Key learning: Users needed to stay on the site and learn more about the shelter’s great work.
 We would also need to balance the limited resources of the stakeholder.